-/B # $\sim$ . , (M ark ( ( ) ne ۱

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended June 30, 2022 $\,$

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to Commission File Number 001-39386

-ALX ONCOLOGY HOLDINGS INC.

-(Exact name of Registrant as specified in its Charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-323 Allerton Avenue

-323 Allerton Avenue South San Francisco, California 85-0642577 (I.R.S.
-Employer Identification No.)

-94080 (Zip Code)

-(Ac ddress of principal executive offices) (Zip Code) Registrant's telepho ne number, including area co de: 650-466-7125 Securities registered pursuant to Section 12(b) of the Act: Ti tle of each class Trading Symbol(s) Name of each exchange on which registered Common Stock k, par value \$0.001 per share ALXO The Nasdaq Global Select Market hether the Registrant: (1) has filed all reports requ Registrant was required to file such reports), and of the Securities Exchange Act of 1934 during the preceding 12 nuirements for the past 90 days.
-YES $\boxtimes$ NO $\square$ aonths (or hether the Registrant has submitted electronically 2 months (or for such shorter period that the Reg be submitted pursuant to Rule 405 of Regulation S-T (§232.405 es).
-YES $\boxtimes$ NO $\square$ of this hether the registrant is a large accelerated filer, ar d filer," "accelerated filer," "smaller reporting con er, a smaller reporting company, or an emerging growth company. ny" in Rule 12b-2 of the Exchange Act.
-See the Large accelerated filer $\boxtimes$ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company npany, indicate by check mark if the registrant has Section 13(a) of the Exchange Act. $\Box$ as elected not to use the extended trans tion period for complying with any new or revised financial accou ınting Indicate by check mark w hether the Registrant is a shell company (as defin ed in Rule 12b-2 of the Exchange Act) .
-YES □ NO ⊠ As of August 2 2022 the Registrant had 40 747 065 shares of common sto ock outstanding \$0 001 par value per s hare
+rokwi 10-Q rk One) LCT OF 121 × QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) C OF THE SECURITIES EXCHANGE ACT OF 1934 For the quar TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) C terly period ended Septembe OR ш ACT OF 1954 ne transition period from nission File Number 001-393 to 36 DLOGY HOLDI of Registrant as specified in it Delaware (State or other jurisdiction of incorporation or organization) 85-0642577 (I.R.S.
+Employer Identification No.) 323 Allerton Avenue South San Francisco, California (Address of principal executive offices) 94080 (Zip Code) ne number, including area co de: 650-466-7125 Secur ities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share ALXO The Nasdaq Global Select Market Indicate by check mark whether the Registrant: (1) has filed all reports requich shorter period that the Registrant was required to file such reports), and Indicate by check mark whether the Registrant has submitted electronically er) during the preceding 12 months (or for such shorter period that the Regi Indicate by check mark whether the registrant is a large accelerated filer, and accelerated filer, ""accelerated filer," "smaller reporting control of "large accelerated filer," "smaller reporting control of the cont Large e accelerated filer 🗵 Accelerated filer Non- accelerated filer Smaller reporting company $\Box$

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

+Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+YES $\square$ NO $\boxtimes$ As of November 1, 2022, the Registrant had 40,755,452 shares of common stock outstanding, \$0.001 par value per share.

+Emerging growth company